Narcis22/LineFollower/README.md

   🏁🚦🏎️⏲️🏁🚦🏎️⏲️🏁🚦🏎️⏲️🏁🚦🏎️⏲️🏁🚦🏎️⏲️🏁🚦🏎️⏲️🏁🚦🏎️⏲️🏁🚦🏎️⏲️🏁🚦🏎️⏲️🏁

-  > <i>The line follower project consists of a little robot made from the components listed undedrneath(see Picture 1), that has to complete a course (white background with a black stripe) following the black line and compleating a full lap in the  fastest time(best out of 3 laps).  </i> <br>
+  > <i>The line follower project consists of a little robot made from the components listed underneath (see Picture 1), that has to complete a course (white background with a black stripe) following the black line and completing a full lap in the fastest time (best out of 3 laps).  </i> <br>

  <i>Components</i>:
   1. Arduino Uno